kmhuff/crypto-hack/crypto-hack.md

 ## Designing Settings for the Crypto Hack

-### Designing Character Scopes
+### Creating Character Scopes

-TODO: closed scopes grant one action, open scopes grant multiple from a single action class, etc
+Action descriptions should be specific enough to not apply to everything, but vague enough to apply to multiple different actions.

+TODO: Expand

 ## Designing Content for the Crypto Hack